xin81/gshellmap/README.md

 Elevation API <https://developers.google.com/maps/documentation/elevation>
 Geocoding API <https://developers.google.com/maps/documentation/geocoding>

 Please, read doc/installation/ReadMe.html to learn more about the use of this application.
-If you want to try out this application right now without the need to understand it thoroughly, type in:
+If you want to try out this application right now without the need to understand it in details, type in:

 - sh help.sh help
 - sh gshellmap.sh